MRP Site Navigation

 Cunning, baffling, powerful, and patient.

-When the pain of staying sober becomes less than the pain of getting drunk, you'll stay sober.
+When the pain of staying sober becomes less than the pain of getting drunk, you'll

 My worst day sober is better than my best day drunk.